aaronicsubstances/bridge-arithmetic/README.md

 - Alternative/Precursor to long multiplication procedure of whole numbers
   - grid multiplication with full decomposition - i.e. with full decomposition of both multiplicand and multiplier. has advantage of more directly demonstrating distributive property of multiplication over addition compared to long multiplication procedure.
   - grid multiplication with partial decomposition method - i.e. in which only multiplicand is decomposed. has advantage of enabling a smoother transition to long multiplication procedure. _Can replace long multiplication procedure_.
   - Russian peasant multiplication, aka ancient Egyptian multiplication - has advantage of not depending on multiplication tables and not depending on positional number system, and rather depends only on doubling, halving, addition, and differentiating even numbers from odd numbers.
 It works as follows: Have table of 2 columns, and double in right column, but halve in the left column until it becomes 1 while dropping remainders.
-Then cross out rows with even numbers in the left column, and add up numbers in right column which have not been crossed.
+Then mark out rows with odd numbers in the left column, and add up numbers in right column which have been marked.
 NB:
     - for division by 2 using positional number system, can use short division.
     - at any point that one knows what the product of a row is, one can just skip the doubling and halving and just write out the final row of 1 and the product.
 - Alternative/Precursor to long division
   - short division - assumes divisor is a single digit. leverages positional numeral system.
   - Russian peasant division, aka ancient Egyptian division - has same advantages of Russian peasant multiplication.
 It works as follows: Have a division table, filled with products resulting from doubling divisor up to maximum product greater than or equal to the dividend.
 Then use repeated subtraction to identify subset of products whose sum is the dividend.
 NB:
     - can be seen as a kind of division by chunking which does not depend on or leverage positional number system.
-    - for single digit divisors, skip peasant division in favour of a counterpart of short division for non-positional numeral systems.
-That counterpart is obtained by extending the short division performed during peasant multiplication, from division by 2 to division by single-digit divisors.
+    - for division by 1 and 2, skip peasant division in favour of the short division performed during peasant multiplication.
   - division by chunking (aka division by partial quotients method, "Big 7" method).
 NB:
     - Division by chunking may employ arbitrary contents or employ a specific kind of contents (e.g. first 5 multiples) for its division tables.
     - Peasant division and long division can be seen as variants of division by chunking which employ different contents of division tables (all powers of 2 which may be needed versus first 9 multiples).
+Long division also differs in being unforgiving if a chunk is selected for reducing the current remainder which is less than the maximum chunk possible.
   - custom conversion of fraction to decimal.
 It works as follows: by repeated multiplication of mixed/proper fraction by 10, until either there is no proper fraction in multiplication result (in which case decimal expansion terminates), or the proper fraction in the multiplication result is the same as one of the mixed/proper fractions being multiplied by 10 (in which case decimal expansion will repeat indefinitely).
   - NB: above two division methods of Big 7 and times 10, will work even for positive fractions and positive decimals.